JonathanWh78/GitClone/README.md

 # GitClone
-Cloning a git repository from github
+Cloning a git repository from github and I have now edited this using the Vim command.